Skip to Content

 • Have met your fiancé in person within the last two years (there are exceptions for cases where meeting would violate long-established customs or create extreme hardship)

-There are several steps involved in the fiancé visa application process, including:
+There are several steps involved in the K-1 visa application process, including:

 Step 1: File a Petition